leakingsink/LeakingSink/README.md

 ## About
-🫠 Inspired by leakers who facilitated my learning journey.
+🫠 Inspired by who facilitated my learning journey.

 I'm not an expert and I don't always understand everything immediately, but I learn incrementally by engaging with these challenges.